Josephmuatha/ianmutunga.github.io/index.md

 _This portfolio was built with ❤️ using [GitHub Pages](https://pages.github.com/)_

 © 2025 Ian Mutunga
-mation, and information into insight.” – Carly Fiorina
+“The goal is to turn data into information, and information into insight.” – Carly Fiorina